-For most Americans, measles may simply seem like an old-fashioned disease that worried our parents and grandparents.
+For most Americans, measles may seem like an old-fashioned disease that worried our parents and grandparents.
 But measles is hardly a thing of the past.
-In fact, the recent measles outbreak in California serves as a frightening reminder that eradication of this and other diseases may not be permanent.
-To keep measles outbreaks at bay, it’s important to vaccinate children against the disease.

-That’s a problem, because measles is not benign.
-It is highly contagious and is considered the deadliest of all childhood rash and fever illnesses.
+The measles virus is considered the deadliest of all childhood rash and fever illnesses.
 The virus typically causes:

 - A rash